HL7/US-Core/input/intro-notes/StructureDefinition-us-core-documentreference-intro.md

    -  The format code is `urn:hl7-org:sdwg:ccda-structuredBody:2.1`
 -   The `content.url` may refer to a FHIR Binary Resource (i.e. [base]/Binary/[id]), FHIR Document Bundle (i.e [base]/Bundle/[id] or other endpoint.
     - {:.new-content #FHIR-28472}If the endpoint is outside of the FHIR base URL, it **SHOULD NOT** require additional authorization to access.
+-  {:.bg-success}The DocumentReference resources can represent the referenced content using either an address where the document can be retrieved using `DocumentReference.attachment.url` or the content as inline base64 encoded data using `DocumentReference.attachment.data`.
+    -  Although both are marked as must support, the server system is not required to support both an address and inline base64 encoded data, but **SHALL** support at least one of these elements.
+    -  The client application SHALL support both elements.

 #### Examples